lambda2/moon_raker/README.rst

 ====================

-In earlier versions (<= 0.0.13), there was a simple client generator as a part of Apipie gem.
-As more features and users came to Apipie, there was a greater need for changes on a per project basis.
+In earlier versions (<= 0.0.13), there was a simple client generator as a part of MoonRaker gem.
+As more features and users came to MoonRaker, there was a greater need for changes on a per project basis.
 It's hard (or even impossible) to provide a generic solution for the client code.
 We also don't want to tell you what's the right way to do it